Page Contents

 Spousal Property Petition

-The Court can order to clear title to real and personal property worth $150,000 or less.
+The Court can order the clear title to real and personal property.
 This is for real property only or real and personal property.
 It is not for personal property only.
-There are certain rules that must be followed.
+Certain rules must be followed.

 A Spousal Property petition is used to confirm or transfer property to a surviving spouse without a full formal probate proceeding.
 If the decedent’s estate is not complicated, it can usually be done with one case hearing.
 The judge grants or denies the petition with an order at the hearing.